syncfusion-content/javascript-docs/js/api/ejTreeView.md

-Gets or sets a value that indicates whether to drop a node to a child of particular node.
+Gets or sets a value that indicates to drop a node to a child of particular node.